Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-We are mainly interested on the condition when a carpet Julia set is quasisymmetrically equivalent to a round carpet.
+In the first half part of this article, we are mainly interested in the condition when a carpet Julia set is quasisymmetrically equivalent to a round carpet.
 By Bonk's criterion, this motivates us to find the condition when the peripheral circles of a carpet Julia set are uniform quasicircles and when they are uniformly relatively separated.

-In order to prove the peripheral circles of some carpet Julia sets are uniform quasicircles, we first discuss the periodic Fatou components and prove that they are quasicircles if their boundaries avoid the parabolic periodic points and the points in the $\omega$-limit sets of the recurrent critical points (Lemma \ref{periodic uniform quasicircles}).
+In order to prove that the peripheral circles of some carpet Julia sets are uniform quasicircles, we first discuss the periodic Fatou components and prove that they are quasidisks if their boundaries avoid the parabolic periodic points and the points in the $\omega$-limit sets of the recurrent critical points (Lemma \ref{periodic uniform quasicircles}).
 Therefore, all peripheral circles are quasicircles by using Sullivan's eventually periodic theorem.

 In order to prove the uniformity, we discuss two cases.
-The first case, suppose that all the periodic Fatou components are disjoint with the $\omega$-limit sets of the critical points.
+In the first case, suppose that all the periodic Fatou components are disjoint from the $\omega$-limit sets of the critical points.
 Then for each periodic Fatou component $U$, one can find a large Jordan disk $V$ such that $V\setminus\overline{U}$ is an annulus and all components of the preimages of $V\setminus\overline{U}$ are annuli whose moduli have uniform lower bound.
 By using a distortion argument, one can prove that all peripheral circles are uniform quasicircles (Proposition \ref{uniform_quasicircle-1}).
-The second case, suppose that the rational map is semi-hyperbolic.
+In the second case, suppose that the rational map is semi-hyperbolic.
 Then the corresponding Julia set (and hence all the periodic Fatou components) contains neither parabolic periodic points nor recurrent critical points.
 One can also prove that all peripheral circles are uniform quasicircles by using Ma\~{n}\'{e}'s theorem and its variation (Theorem \ref{mane lemma}, Lemma \ref{remk} and Proposition \ref{uniform_quasicircle}).

-In order to prove the peripheral circles of some carpet Julia sets are uniformly relatively separated, we first establish a lemma which asserts that the modulus can control the relative distance (Lemma \ref{modulus and separated}).
+In order to prove that the peripheral circles of some carpet Julia sets are uniformly relatively separated, we first establish a lemma which asserts that the modulus can control the relative distance (Lemma \ref{modulus and separated}).
 Then we prove the peripheral circles are uniformly relatively separated by showing that all moduli of the annuli between two different peripheral circles have a lower positive bound (Proposition \ref{separated}).